- UK inflation is closely watched by the BOE and moves the British Pound.

-If it comes out lower than expected at a deviation of -0,74 or less, the GBP/USD may down reaching a range of 42 pips in the first 15 minutes and 100 pips in the following 4 hours.
+If it comes out lower than expected at a relative deviation of -1.10 or less(2.29 or lower in actual terms), the GBPUSD may go down reaching a range of 43 pips in the first 15 minutes and 95 pips in the following 4 hours.

 GBP/USD Levels on the Chart

-In the last five releases, the GBP/USD moved, on average, 34 pips in the 15 minutes after the release and 92 pips in the 4 hours after the release.
+In the last five releases, the GBPUSD moved, on average, nine pips in the 15 minutes after the data release and 32 pips in the following 4 hours.
+The previous release had no surprise.